SFH-Foundation/sfhfoundation/docs/contact.md

 We are living in a world where the challenges we face as humanity are increasingly complex.
 Yet, our continuous drive towards higher consciousness and the desire to connect with others and live meaningful lives remains constant.
 We hope to present here how you can live a balanced existence, while experiencing higher consciousness.
 Every human being is a soul or spirit far greater than the limitations of the spacetime in which we must act.

+It is currently not possible to contact us.
+This should change soon, so check back here in a month or so.

 <!-- If you would like to subscribe to our mailing list and receive updates about our latest events, book releases, videos, podcasts and other gatherings, please fill in the form below:

 <div markdown="3" class="purchase-link">